Make Somebodys Day! Send Good Vibes. Everything you need over 50% OFF. Learn More

-Step 5: add a curved line for the neck connecting circle 1 and 3 – start at 1 o’clock on circle 3 and end at about 11 o’clock on circle 1.
+Step 5: add a slightly curved line for the neck connecting circle 1 and 3 – start at 1 o’clock on circle 3 and end at about 11 o’clock on circle 1.

 Step 6-7: create the front leg guides – at the bottom of circle 1, draw each leg in three parts with two bends, bend the leg back at the knee and forward at the fetlock joint.
 We drew a standing and a bent leg (at 6 and 7:30 o’clock, respectively).

-Step 8-9: add the hind leg guides – similar to the front legs, draw each guide in three parts with two bends, but here you will draw the bend for the hook forward as well as the bend got the fetlock joint.
+Step 8-9: add the back leg guides – similar to the front legs, draw each guide in three parts with two bends, but here you will draw the bend for the hook forward as well as the bend got the fetlock joint.
 We drew two similar legs, on in front of the other (at 6 and 5 o’clock – circle 2).

 Let’s start drawing You can make this drawing your own by changing the position of the head, tail or legs, or the distance between the guides, or the facial features.
 (You could now change to a pen or colored pencil)

-Step 10: start with the neck and back – draw a curved/ arched line parallel to the neck guide (start slightly above circle 3 at nearly 12 o’clock, end at 1 o’clock on circle 1).
-Continue the line towards circle 2 to 11 o’clock, draw along the circle till 5 o’clock.
+Step 10: start with the neck and horse’s back – draw a curved/ arched line parallel to the neck guide (start slightly above circle 3 at nearly 12 o’clock, end at 1 o’clock on circle 1).
+Continue the line towards circle 2 to 11 o’clock, and draw along the circle till 5 o’clock.

 Step 11: add the belly – draw a curving line between circle 1 (at about 6 o’clock) and 2 (at about 7 o’clock).